Book2009/FE-NOC/README.md

     uart.write(data)
     print(data)
 ```
 This function `send_blob_data` processes and sends information about a detected blob over UART.
 It draws a rectangle and a cross on the image at the blob's coordinates, using the specified color.
-The blob's position (cx, cy), size (width, height), and type are formatted as a string and sent via UART.v
+The blob's position (cx, cy), size (width, height), and type are formatted as a string and sent via `UART.v`.

 - #### **Section 6 [OpenMV]**